Why Is My Car Accident Settlement Taking So Long?

 Disputes over liability

-Disputes over liability, particularly issues related to comparative negligence, can lead to delays in settling a car accident claim.
+Disputes over liability, particularly issues related to comparative negligence, can lead to delays.
 Comparative negligence occurs when both parties share responsibility for the accident, and determining each party’s degree of fault can be complex and time-consuming.
+Third-party liability claims, where an entity other than the drivers bears responsibility (a government agency responsible for road maintenance, or a vehicle manufacturer, for example), add another layer of complexity.

 Lengthy legal procedures

 If the car accident claim escalates to a lawsuit, delays can occur due to court backlogs and scheduling conflicts.
-Courts may have limited availability for hearings and trials, leading to extended wait times before the case can be resolved.
+Motion hearings and the discovery process, where both parties exchange information and evidence, can also be time-consuming.

 Strategies for Expediting Your Settlement